 The work place is not where you go to dump feelings, personal issues, transferred marital challenges and all sorts.

 Working with people could be difficult as a result of work place diversity as seen across different cultures and work styles.
-I have had to cry at work, raise my voice at colleagues, I let my emotions control me because i thought it was necessary at the point but I could have done without taking that approach.
 Your voice and body language are major tools for emotional intelligence as they communicate your emotions very loudly.

 Below are few tips to deal with emotional intelligence at work or business environments:

 As with any other life actions, this is very important.
 We always want to defend our actions or prove why we are right or why we shouldn’t be treated in certain ways but think of the situation after you have done this, you relationship with the person and others around you.

 This is the best thing to do when high on your emotions, resist the urge to defend yourself and walk away, two wrongs don’t make a right.
 Walk away from the person or your laptop, do not send an email or say things you will later regret.